altocodenl/cell/readme.md

 - There is one line per single value.
 - The keys of multiple values go from left to right, for example: `users 1 name`, `users 1 age`.
 - The value is the rightmost element in each line.
+- When representing a hash, the lines for each of its keys are alphabetically sorted.
+In the example above, `age` comes before any other line for a user hash because it starts with `a`.

-If you don't like the repetition of the above representation, you can use empty spaces to represent what you omit.
-This is the **abridged line format** for fourdata (or alf).
+The representation above can be improved by replacing the repeated elements with whitespace.
+This is the **abridged line fourdata** format (or alf).

 ```
-users 1 name Odd
-        age 32
+users 1 age 32
         messages 1 1234
                  2 Hi
+        name Odd
         online 1
-      2 name Eoin
-        age 38
+      2 age 38
         messages 1 "Hi, Odd!"
+        name Eoin
         online 0
 ```

-This abridged line format of fourdata will be *the* way in which we represent data.
+Abridged line fourdata will be *the* way in which we represent data in cell.

 ### [ASIDE FOR EXPERIENCED PROGRAMMERS] alf vs JSON